Frequently Asked Questions (FAQs)

 What translation or CAT tools do you use?

-This also depends on the individual project - at the moment I tend to use cloud or online based tools for larger projects such as WordFast Anywhere or Memsource.
-For smaller projects I can simply work with Microsoft Office.
+This also depends on the individual project - at the moment I tend to use cloud or online based tools for larger projects such as WordFast Anywhere, Memsource and Smartcat.
+For smaller projects, I can simply work with Microsoft Office.
 This can also depend on your requirements.

 I have experience with Trados and MemoQ but do not currently own copies of either programme.